 It is important to note that the big performance discrepancy between BOINC and SCOLARS is caused by the way both systems handle intermediate data.
 As page rank's intermediate data is almost 50% bigger than input data, BOINC looses much time moving data to and from the data server.

 3.4 Varying the Map Replication Factor

 We now turn our attention to the intermediate data availability problem.
-With this experiment, we show an interesting fact that is confirmed by our results: SCADAMAR, that uses BitTorrent, does not have performance degradation when the map task replication factor is increased.
-Results from Table 5 confirm it.
+With this experiment, we show an inter-